-The 10 Best Void Weapons in Destiny 2 (March 2023)
+The 10 Best Void Weapons in Destiny 2 (July 2023)

-With the changes to the mod system in Lightfall, weapon types have become much less important and elemental type has become much more key in Destiny 2.
+Weapon types have become much less important with changes to the mod system in Destiny 2: Lightfall, but elemental types are key.
 With that in mind, we’ve compiled a list of some of the best Void weapons in the game.
-If you’re looking for a Void weapon to take advantage of Harmonic Siphon, Void Weapon Surge, or other mods, this list should be of some help.
+If you’re looking for a Void weapon to take advantage of Harmonic Siphon, Void weapon surge, or other mods, this list should be of some help.
 This list isn’t in any particular order — these are all fantastic weapons depending on what you’re looking for.

 1. Doom of Chelchis — Best Destiny 2 Void Weapons

 Doom of Chelchis is unreal.
-It’s craftable, it has a fantastic Origin Trait — it’s got it all.
-Plus, perks like Repulsor Brace, Firefly, Frenzy, Explosive Payload.
-You can even roll Firefly/Dragonfly on Doom of Chelchis.
-Hilarious.
+It drops like candy from the King’s Fall raid, it is craftable, and has a fantastic origin trait.
+Plus, it can come with traits like Repulsor Brace, Firefly, Frenzy, Explosive Payload.
+You can even roll Firefly/Dragonfly on Doom of Chelchis, hilarious.

+How to Get: Destiny 2 Doom of Chelchis Guide – God Roll & How to Get It

 3. Funnelweb

-When Funnelweb was introduced in the Witch Queen expansion it became an instant player favorite.
-Not only does it have superb handling and decent stability, it has the Veist Stinger Origin Trait and a small but useful perk pool.
+When Funnelweb was introduced in the Destiny 2: The Witch Queen expansion, it became an instant player favorite.
+Not only does it have superb handling and decent stability, it has the Veist Stinger origin trait and a small but useful perk pool.
 It was great in Witch Queen, and it’s still an outstanding SMG.

 4. Harsh Language — Best Destiny 2 Void Weapons

-The new Void wave frame grenade launcher on the block, Harsh Language, has a great deal to recommend it.
-To begin with, it’s got a pretty great Origin Trait in Field-Tested.
-When it comes to the actual perks, Destabilizing Rounds is just straight-up funny on this thing.
+The Void Wave Frame grenade launcher, Harsh Language, has a great deal to recommend it.
+It has the Field Tested origin trait, but when it comes to the actual traits, Destabilizing Rounds is just straight-up funny on this thing.
 It’s basically Void Incandescent.
-You can also run Repulsor Brace or Disruption Break, if you need them.
+You can also run Repulsor Brace or Disruption Break, too.

 5. Taipan-4fr

-Yes, its Origin Trait of Veist Stinger was nerfed in Lightfall, but Taipan-4fr is still a fantastic weapon.
-Easily craftable with all the perks you’d want on a linear fusion rifle, this is still a solid weapon for new players and veterans alike.
+Yes, its Veist Stinger origin trait was nerfed in Lightfall, but Taipan-4fr is still a fantastic weapon.
+Easily craftable with all the traits you’d want on a linear fusion rifle, this is still a solid weapon for new players and veterans alike.

+How to Get: Destiny 2 Taipan-4FR Guide – God Roll & How to Get It

 6. Retrofit Escapade

-Retrofit Escape chews through enemies with Golden Tricorn and Feeding Frenzy.
-With the Season of Defiance perk that gives you Volatile Rounds whenever you pick up an Orb of Power, it gets even better.
+Retrofit Escapade chews through enemies with Golden Tricorn and Feeding Frenzy but it also has incredible DPS potential with Fourth Time’s the Charm and Target Lock.
+Its origin trait, Ambush, gives it just enough edge to make it stand out.
 If you’ve slept on rapid-fire LMGs up until now, definitely check this one out.
-If you missed it during Season of the Seraph, you’ll have to wait until Xur or Banshee is selling it.
+Also, if you missed it during Season of the Seraph, you’ll have to wait until Xur or Banshee-44 is selling it.

-7. Le Monarque — Best Destiny 2 Void Weapons
+7. Le Monarque

-An Exotic bow from the Black Armory, Le Monarque fires poison arrows that do damage over time.
-It’s a great bow for basically any activity, is solid at both crowd control and taking down powerful enemies, and even has an intrinsic Anti-Overload effect.
+An Exotic bow from the Black Armory, Le Monarque fires poison arrows that deal damage over time.
+It’s a great bow for basically any activity, is solid at both crowd control and taking down powerful enemies, and even has an intrinsic Anti-Overload ability.
+Moreover, the Exotic catalyst gives the weapon Unrelenting, making this extremely powerful.

 8. Regnant